rcolomina/clips_tutorials/README.md

 https://sourceforge.net/projects/clipsrules/

-The compiler should work on any operated system Windows/MacOS and Linux from the about link chosing the right version you wanna use.
+The compiler is written in C and it should work on any operated system Windows/MacOS or Linux.
+Click on the about link chosing the right version and OS you wanna use.

 Have fun!! :)